Codeception/Codeception/docs/03-ModulesAndHelpers.md

 ### Dynamic Configuration

-If you want to reconfigure module in run time, you can use the `_reconfigure` method of the module.
+If you want to reconfigure a module at runtime, you can use the `_reconfigure` method of the module.
-You may call it from helper class and pass in all the fields you want to change.
+You may call it from a helper class and pass in all the fields you want to change.

 ```php
 <?php